 - Sprinkle the chopped avocado with the lemon juice to keep it from browning.

-- Divide the following evenly between the four salad containers: salmon, avocado, tomatoes, broccoli, pepper, cucumber, and red onion.
+- Divide the salad greens between four containers.
+Top each bowl with equal amounts of salmon, avocado, tomatoes, broccoli, pepper, cucumber, and red onion.

-- Garnish each salad with some chopped scallion and ½ t of toasted sesame seeds.
+- Garnish each salad with some chopped scallion and toasted sesame seeds.

-- Place the orange juice, sesame oil, soy sauce, and orange zest in a 1-cup canning jar.
+- Put the orange juice (or lemon juice), sesame oil, soy sauce (or coconut aminos), and orange zest in a small canning jar.